 Introduction to the history of Aston Tirrold and Aston Upthorpe

-The ground here is very fertile with rich soil.
-Wheat, oats, barley, fruit and vegetables grow easily, and grazing is abundant for livestock.
+The ground here is very fertile with rich soil, and wheat, oats, barley, fruit and vegetables grow easily, and there is abundant grazing for livestock.

 After the First World War the changes in farming continued apace through the decades.
 Now there is only one village based farm left within the parish boundaries at Carrimer’s Farm, while all the associated trades and services once connected with the land have long since gone.
 With new rail and road links, people were no longer dependent on work available within the villages, so they could live here but work elsewhere.
 For a time the changes meant limited employment opportunities within the villages - however with the advent of the internet some of those trends are being reversed, and several home based companies now operate successfully from within the Astons.

 The villages today boast a wealth of old and new buildings, from ancient thatched cottages with cob walls, medieval manor houses and fine churches, to the newest glass and brick built modern dwellings.
 Both villages still retain their peaceful charm set amidst green lanes, open spaces, and ancient byways.